 I'm Mika - tore my ACL on a skiing trip on Feb 14, 2021.
 Had my surgery Mar 22, 2021 — hamstring graft, no meniscus tear repair.
-I'm close to 5w post-op and already walking without crutches!
+I'm close to 5w post-op as of this writing and already walking without crutches!
 Hopefully this helps you get there faster than me! 🙂

 - Do pre-op therapy if you can, even by yourself.
 The stronger your quads are beforehand, the lesser it will atrophy, the faster you will recover.